sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 This is due to some chimeras that were filtered out recently, you can ignore the message.

 - Similar as with mOTUs, first create a profile for each sample (A,B, and C) and then merge them into one (Check the [githube page](https://github.com/jfmrod/MAPseq) for the command).
-- You have two main different parameters when creating the otutables:
+- You have two main different parameters when creating the otutables, with which you can create the taxonomy and taxonomic resolution used in the resulting otutable:
   - -ti indicates which taxonomony you will use, 0 is for the NCBI Taxonomy, 1 for the mapseq-OTUs.
   - -tl tells the program which taxonomic level to use.
 The higher the number, the more fine scale your resolution will become.
-For example, to get the 97% level OTUs (Gold standard for species level in 16S), use the parameters
+For example, to get the 97% level OTUs (Gold standard in 16S), use the parameters
 ```bash
 -ti 1 -tl 3
 ```
-You can try to play around with the parameters and observe the number of mapped reads, found species etc.
+You can try to play around with the parameters and observe the number of mapped reads, found species etc. in different taxonomies and taxonomic levels.
-- Can you compare mOTUs and MAPseq profiles?
+- (Optional): Can you compare mOTUs and MAPseq profiles?